-As of September 4, the second round of applications for the state's CARES Act Provider Payments (CAPP) Program is now open.
-Under this program, specific health care provider types can apply for funds to offset COVID-19-specific losses and expenses they incurred during June, July, and August 2020.
+The second round of applications for the state's CARES Act Provider Payments (CAPP) Program is now closed.
+Under this program, specific health care provider types applied for funds to offset COVID-19-specific losses and expenses they incurred during June, July, and August 2020.
 The funds for these payments were provided to the state under the federal Coronavirus Aid, Relief, and Economic Security (CARES) Act.

-For the second round of payments, in calculating eligibility, DHS will no longer deduct federal CARES Act payments that providers have received (including Payroll Protection Program loans).
+For the second round of payments, in calculating eligibility, the Wisconsin Department of Health Services (DHS) will no longer deduct federal CARES Act payments that providers have received (including Payroll Protection Program loans).
 Therefore, applicants who did not receive payments in the first round may be eligible to receive payments in the second round.
-DHS encourages all eligible provider types to apply.
 Previous applicants will not be able to change the March, April, and May amounts they originally submitted, but those amounts will be used in the calculation of the second round payment.
 Further details about the calculation are below.

 DHS concluded the first round of the CAPP Program on June 30.
 Checks have been sent.
 If providers have not received their checks by September 15, they should contact the help desk.